opendatasoft/ods-cookbook/widgets/external-use/README.md

 - Library should be downloaded and hosted on your site, in order to block the corresponding AngularJS and ODSWidget version regarding your code.
 - The ods-dataset-context must know on wich domain the dataset is hosted with the `context-domain` parameter.
 A private dataset should also required a `context-apikey` parameter to authenticate the API call.
 - Custom basemap needs to be defined in your HTML code as it can't get the configuration from your platform automatically.
+- ng-cloak to prevent displaying AngularJS before it has been fully loaded

 An example for most of these topics is available on Plnkr [here] (http://embed.plnkr.co/x19rZSNCdf07MEJc2Bxq/)